Legal Operations Success Center

-Legal operations, or legal ops for short, is the discipline of making in-house legal teams run more efficiently and make better decisions.
-Legal operations professionals and teams equip their law-practicing colleagues, vendors, and internal partners like finance and procurement with better processes, technologies, and data-driven insights so that they can deliver maximum value to the organization.
-In short, legal operations is a strategic function that helps to redefine in-house legal as a value-creator, rather than a cost center.
+Legal operations, or legal ops, is the discipline of making corporate legal departments run more efficiently and make better decisions.
+Legal operations teams equip their law-practicing colleagues, vendors, and internal partners like finance and procurement with better strategic planning, processes, technologies, and data-driven insights so they can deliver maximum value to the organization.
+In short, corporate legal operations is a strategic function that helps to redefine the corporate legal department as a value-creator, rather than a cost center.

 Legal Operations Is Growing Quickly

 The set of activities and responsibilities that comprise legal operations management has existed for as long as in-house legal departments have existed: someone (or some group of people) within the legal team has long been responsible for managing law firm billing, keeping track of important documents, and so on.
 Large financial services organizations, which typically manage hundreds of millions of dollars in law firm spend every year, were the first to realize that this was a function unto itself.
 It was at these organizations that legal operations began to coalesce as a new function within the legal department.

 It wasn’t until the early 2010s that these activities and responsibilities started to coalesce into a discrete function called corporate legal operations.
 Since that time the discipline has exploded.
 There’s a dedicated professional organization, Corporate Legal Operations Consortium (also known as CLOC), whose membership has swelled from 500 in 2016 to over 2,000 in 2021, and respondents to CLOC’s 2021 State of the Industry Survey reported an average of 7 legal ops FTEs, up from 6 in 2020.